jrpotter/notebook/notes/proofs/index.md

 An **existence proof** is a proof method used to prove an existential statement, i.e. statements of form: $$\exists x, P(x)$$

+An existence proof is said to be **constructive** if it demonstrates the existence of an object by creating (or providing a method for creating) the object.
+Otherwise it is said to be **non-constructive**.

 %%ANKI
 Basic
 What are existence proofs?